hoat23/CleanCodeAndDesignPatterns/README.md

 - Snake case for method names and instance variables (PEP8 https://www.python.org/dev/peps/pep-0008/#method-names-and-instance-variables).
 - Upper case snake case for constants.

+Libraries to evaluate the style and good practices of the code:
+- pylint
+- pycodestyle
+- pydocstyle

 ### Use meaningful and pronounceable variable names